Medical Trip - February 17-25, 2011

 Mission Focuses:

-understand living conditions, train people on handwashing and build tippy taps to aid
+conditions, train people on handwashing and build tippy

 d.
 Provide eye training to healthworkers.